-Icy Strait Point is a tourist destination located on Chichagof Island, just outside the village of Hoonah, Alaska.
-It is privately owned and is named after nearby Icy Strait.
-Owned by Huna Totem Corporation, Icy Strait Point is the only privately owned Alaskan cruise destination, as most stops are owned by the towns in which they are situated.
-Huna Totem Corp. is owned by nearly 1,350 Alaskan Natives with aboriginal ties to Hoonah and Glacier Bay area.
-A lot of them are of Tlingit people.
+Icy Strait Point is a tourist destination located on Chichagof Island, just outside Hoonah Alaska.
+It is privately owned and named after nearby Icy Strait (Alexander Archipelago, southeastern Alaska).
+Icy Strait Point is privately owned (by Huna Totem Corporation).
+The company itself is owned by around 1500 Alaskan Natives.

-Another popular shore excursion is to search for brown bears on nearby Spasski River.
-Sightings happen but aren't guaranteed.
-Other wildlife, like bald eagles, are frequently seen in the region.
-Whale watching excursions are often conducted, as the facility is close to Point Adolphus feeding area for humpback whales.
-Attractions around and at Icy Strait Point have already reached the level where they are getting non-cruise visitors.
+Another popular shore excursion in Icy Strait Point is to search for brown bears on Spasski River.
+Sightings happen often, but as all things in Nature are not guaranteed.
+Bald eagles are also frequently seen in the region.
+Whale watching excursions are also often booked, as the facility is close to the Point Adolphus - feeding area for humpback whales.

 Highlights: Hoonah, Tlingit Indian settlement, historic cannery

 Icy Strait Point cruise terminal

 Large-sized cruise ships to Icy Strait Point Alaska anchor near Hoonah and their passengers are transported via the ship's tender boats.

 A docking pier was opened in 2016.
 The new pier is approx 35 km (22 ml) from Glacier Bay AK.

 In front of the new dock was built the Adventure Center serving as a tourist center, lounge (waiting hall) and tour booking office (for booking Alaskan shore excursions, such as wildlife viewing - whales, bears, also selling ZipRider tickets).